OnkarBhattacharya/PortfolioForge/README.md

 - **Implementation:**
   - **Flexible Firestore Schema:** The `docs/backend.json` defines a generic `PortfolioItem` schema that can accommodate a variety of content types.
   - **CRUD Operations:** The "Portfolio Items" page (`src/app/projects/page.tsx`) provides a user-friendly interface for managing portfolio items.
 Add operations are handled through a dialog (`add-project-dialog.tsx`) that performs non-blocking writes to Firestore for a fast and responsive user experience.

+### 6. Comprehensive Testing Suite
+- **Description:** A full suite of tests to ensure application quality, reliability, and maintainability.
+This includes unit tests for isolated functions, frontend tests for React components, and end-to-end tests that validate complete user journeys.
+- **Implementation:**
+  - **Jest & React Testing Library:** Used for unit and component testing.
+Configuration is in `jest.config.js`, and tests are located in the `tests/` directory.
+  - **Playwright:** Used for end-to-end testing in a real browser environment.
+The configuration is in `playwright.config.ts`, and E2E tests validate critical user flows like authentication.
+  - **Test Stubs:** Placeholder files for contract and performance tests (`tests/contract/`, `tests/performance/`) have been created to establish a structure for future, more advanced testing.